NLnetLabs/rotonda-doc/manual/source/components/connector.rst

 	.. describe:: Log

-	The output value that will be sent to a configured output, such as ``mqtt-out``.
+    Handle to emit log entries to a configured output, such as ``mqtt-out``.

 	.. describe:: Provenance